 The Minecraft avatar in the demo, therefore, moved in sync with the player.

 Other gameplay videos made by people with early access to the closed beta have also started to appear online.

 When and where will it be available?

-We don't yet know which regions will be eligible for the closed beta, but you can sign up for the chance to play on a dedicated Minecraft Earth website here.
+If you're in one of those areas, or want to be one of the first to play in your region when available, you can sign up for the chance to play on a dedicated Minecraft Earth website here.

 You will need a Microsoft or Xbox Live account to participate and not everyone will be chosen for the closed beta round.
 However, all those who register will be kept up to date on developments, plus will get a free, exclusive skin for use in Minecraft Earth and/or standard Minecraft.

 Microsoft hopes to release the full version of Minecraft Earth globally.
 That means, while the closed beta may be regional only, the final rollout will be available in all countries and languages currently supported by the regular Minecraft.
 It does say that the rollout will be gradual, however, to ensure the game fully works in each region.